Entanglement Spectrum as a diagnostic of chirality of Topological Spin Liquids: Analysis of an $\mathrm{SU}(3)$ PEPS: Introduction

 \section{Introduction}

 The construction of the wavefunctions of chiral topological phases in (2+1) dimensions is an area of active research interest.
-These quantum states, which lack time-reversal symmetry, include the fractional quantum Hall states and chiral spin liquids, and have gapless topologically-protected boundaries with universal behavior determined by (1+1)D chiral conformal field theories (CFTs) characteristic to the topological order of the bulk.\cite{Halperin1982,Witten1989,Wen1990,Nayak2008} The entanglement entropy of such topological states satisfies an area law.\cite{Srednicki1993} States that satisfy such an entanglement entropy area law can be built with the tensor network method of Projected Entangled Pair States (PEPS), which satisfy such a law by construction and encode the symmetries of the state at the level of the local PEPS tensor.\cite{Verstraete2006,schuch:peps-sym}
+These quantum states, which lack time-reversal symmetry, include the fractional quantum Hall states and chiral spin liquids, and have gapless topologically-protected boundaries with universal behavior determined by (1+1)D chiral conformal field theories (CFTs) characteristic to the topological order of the bulk.\cite{Halperin1982,Witten1989,Wen1990,Nayak2008} The entanglement entropy of such topological states satisfies an area law.\cite{Srednicki1993} States that satisfy such an entanglement entropy area law by construction can be built with the tensor network method of Projected Entangled Pair States (PEPS), which can additionally encode the symmetries of the state at the level of the local PEPS tensor.\cite{Verstraete2006,schuch:peps-sym}